davidkimai/universal-symbolics/README.md

 ## 🌐 Overview

-`universal-runtime` provides a unified interface for developer operations across frontier AI models.
-This repository standardizes the disparate runtime grammars used by different AI vendors (Claude, GPT, Qwen, Gemini, DeepSeek, etc.) into a cohesive, developer-friendly framework.
+`universal-runtime` provides standardized tools for developer operations across frontier AI models.
+This repository standardizes the disparate runtime syntax used by different AI vendors (Claude, GPT, Qwen, Gemini, DeepSeek, etc.) into a cohesive, developer-friendly framework.

 ---